ylow/turicreate/userguide/object_detection/data-preparation.md

 multiple objects.
 Red pixels indicate object presence and green indicate presence but with [occlusion](https://en.wikipedia.org/wiki/Occultation).
 For object detection, we will convert this richly annotated data to bounding boxes.
-Here is a snippet to turn this into an SFrame:
+Here is a snippet to turn this into an XFrame:

 ```python
 import turicreate as tc